 Media outlets can direct queries about the program to the Department of Water and Environmental Regulation.

 Media queries about the wider recovery program can be directed to:

 Funding for the Wooroloo Bushfire Coordinated Residential Clean-up Program

-The program is being funded by the Western Australian and Australian Governments as part of the Disaster Recovery Funding Arrangements – Western Australia and was announced on 25th February 2021.
+The program was funded by the Western Australian and Australian Governments as part of the Disaster Recovery Funding Arrangements – Western Australia and was announced on 25th February 2021.

-The Wooroloo Bushfire Coordinated Residential Clean-up Program is applicable to all residents who have had residential buildings and property impacted by the bushfire.
-There is no financial cost involved for eligible residents registered under the program.
+The Wooroloo Bushfire Coordinated Residential Clean-up Program was applicable to all residents who had residential buildings and property impacted by the bushfire.
+There was no financial cost involved for eligible residents registered under the program.